comafj/CS489-Team-14-repository/crawling/README.md

 # Crawling News Data

 Crawling data include news headline, news creation time, summary by AI bot, comments, creation time of comments, like & dislike of comments, and replies of comments.
-(but, no contents of replies // need to modify)
+(But, no contents of replies // need to modify)

 ### Requirements
 - python=3.7.3